stormpath/roadstorm-jwt-microservices-tutorial/README.md

 The purpose of this tutorial is to demonstrate how the [JJWT](https://github.com/jwtk/jjwt) library can be used to secure microservices.

-The only dependencies for interacting purley with HTTP are the Spring Boot Web Starter and the JJWT library.
+The only dependencies for interacting purely with HTTP are the Spring Boot Web Starter and the JJWT library.

 There's also a messaging mode (disabled by default) that requires [Kafka](http://kafka.apache.org/documentation.html#quickstart).
-All you need to do is follow steps on and two in the Kafka quickstart to get it setup for use with this example.
+All you need to do is follow steps one and two in the Kafka quickstart to get it setup for use with this tutorial.

 Wondering what JWTs and/or the JJWT library is all about?
 Click [here](https://java.jsonwebtoken.io).